Clarity-Digital-Twin/big-mood-detector/temp_docs/HOW_THE_MODELS_ACTUALLY_WORK.md

 - Trained on Seoul National University cohort (168 Korean patients)
 - Achieved high accuracy (AUC 0.80-0.98) in THAT specific population
 - Use 36 statistical features from sleep/activity/circadian patterns
+- Population models that work for anyone (best for similar demographics)

 **What they REQUIRE:**
-- Your personal mood episode history (labeled by you or a clinician)
-- They learn YOUR specific patterns during episodes
-- Minimum ~30-60 days of data with labeled episodes
+- At least 30 days of sleep data for baseline calculation
+- Personal mean/std to compute Z-scores
+- NO mood episode labels needed

 **How they work:**
-1. You provide historical data WITH labels of when you had episodes
+1. You provide 30+ days of sleep data (no labels needed)
-2. Model learns YOUR sleep/activity patterns during depression/mania
-3. Model can then predict when similar patterns occur in future
+2. System calculates your personal baseline (mean/std)
+3. Extracts 36 features including Z-scores
+4. Pre-trained model predicts risk based on Korean patterns

-**Think of it as:** A personalized AI that learns YOUR unique warning signs
+**Think of it as:** A medical test developed on one population, applied to you

 ### 2. PAT Models (Foundation Models)